Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### ghostscript  <a id="ghostscript"></a>

-**Notes:** ubuntu 14.04 installs ghostscript 9.10 which is currently failing our test sets and prevents tiffs from being generated from pdfs.
+**Notes:** Ubuntu 14.04 installs ghostscript 9.10 which is currently failing our test sets and prevents tiffs from being generated from pdfs.
 Recommend installing from source to get correct version.
 Ubuntu 16.04 installs ghostscript 9.18, which appears to work.
 So the following is optional.
 ```
 wget http://downloads.ghostscript.com/public/old-gs-releases/ghostscript-9.05.tar.gz